holder of the note

-On October 21, 1998, the Clouses granted a Deed of Trust against their home originally to Homecomings Financial, later assigned to Deutsche Bank and serviced by GMAC.
+Summary: On October 21, 1998, the Clouses granted a Deed of Trust against their home originally to Homecomings Financial, later assigned to Deutsche Bank and serviced by GMAC.
 On June 22, 2012, Turnip Investments, following its suit against the Clouses, purchased the property at a judgment execution sale for $1,000.
-Subsequently, Deutsche Bank commenced foreclosure against the property and Turnip Investments appealed the foreclosure authorization by the Clerk first to the Superior Court, where Turnip Investments raised no objections to any evidence, and then a further appeal to the Court of Appeals.

-Perry executed a note and Deed of Trust in favor of American Home Mortgage (AHM), with two individuals named as Trustees and MERS named as the beneficiary and “solely as nominee” for AHM.
+Summary: Perry executed a note and Deed of Trust in favor of American Home Mortgage (AHM), with two individuals named as Trustees and MERS named as the beneficiary and “solely as nominee” for AHM.
 Citimortgage acquired the mortgage through an endorsement by AHM.
-Following default by Perry, Trustee Services of Carolina (TSC) was appointed as the substitute trustee and a foreclosure was ultimately allowed by the Clerk of Court.

 Summary: The first indorsement in a chain of transfers of a mortgage note was simply a stamp, without an accompanying signature or initials.
 After falling behind on mortgage payments, Bass, relying on Econo-Travel Motor Hotel Corp. v.
 Taylor, 301 N.C.
 200 (1980), challenged the standing of U.S. Bank as the holder of the note, arguing that it had not been properly indorsed.
 The North Carolina Supreme Court rejected this argument relying on the broad definition of “signature” in the Uniform Commercial Code (UCC), at N.C.G.S.